shawnsandy/deploykit/README.md

 __Publish vendor/packages assets__

-You can publish vendor files individually using tags or all using provider option
+You can publish vendor files individually using `--tag` option or all using `--provider`

 __Assets__